What’s the test for?

 Then, you will drink water containing a carbohydrate (fructose or lactose) which needs to be drunk over a minute or two.

-Breath samples then need to be taken every 40 minutes for three hours and 20 minutes, along with recording any symptoms experienced using the symptom form provided.
+Breath samples then need to be taken every 40 minutes for three hours and 20 minutes, to monitor how your body is processing the carbohydrate.
+Along with the samples, you will record any symptoms experienced using the symptom form provided in order for your clinician to have a comprehensive overview of data and symptoms to analyse.

 If you are paying for this test yourself and not through private medical insurance, the cost will be £450 in the clinic or £250 as a postal test.